irmen/Pyro4/docs/source/clientcode.rst

 ``PICKLE_PROTOCOL_VERSION`` config item.
 By default Pyro will use the highest one available.

 .. note::
     Since Pyro 4.20 the default serializer is "``serpent``".
-    Before that, it used to be "``pickle``".
-    Serpent is less expressive (not all types can be serialized, some types are serialized in a different form such as strings) but doesn't have pickle's security issues.
+Serpent is secure but cannot serialize all types (by design).
+Some types are serialized into a different form such as a string or a dict.
+Strings are serialized/deserialized into unicode at all times -- be aware of this if you're using Python 2.x (strings in Python 3.x are always unicode already).

 .. note::
     The serializer(s) that a Pyro server/daemon accepts, is controlled by a different config item (``SERIALIZERS_ACCEPTED``).
 This can be a set of one or more serializers.
-    By default it accepts the set of 'safe' serializers, so not "``pickle``".
+    By default it accepts the set of 'safe' serializers, so "``pickle``" is excluded.
     If the server doesn't accept the serializer that you configured for your client, it will refuse the requests and respond with an exception that tells you about the unsupported serializer choice.
-If it *does* accept your requests, the server will respond using the same serializer as was used for the request.
+If it *does* accept your requests, the server response will use the same serializer that was used for the request.

 .. note::
     Because the name server is just a regular Pyro server as well, you will have to tell